 by Dr. Lawrence Wilson

 Definition.
 Milk is the basic dairy product.
 It can come from various animals, and is used in many nations as a staple food.
 Human breast milk is the ideal food for babies, but if it is not available other animal milks can serve as substitutes.

 Milk can be consumed in its fresh state or processed into cheese, whey, cream, butter, colostrum, yogurt, kefir, buttermilk and a few other products.
-Sometimes milk is further isolated or broken down into substances such as casein, calcium supplements, sodium caseinate (milk proteins) or lactose (milk sugar).
+Sometimes milk is further isolated or broken down into substances such as casein, calcium supplements, sodium caseinate (a milk protein) or lactose (milk sugar).